as/signer/README.md

 the key.
 The authentication is symmetric.
 Only servers in possesion of the key can verify the token's authenticity.

-You should not use Signer the client (not the server) needs to read and/or authenticate the token E.G., asymmetric authentication with RSA or an elliptic curve.
+You should not use Signer if the client (not just the server) needs to read and/or authenticate the token E.G., asymmetric authentication with RSA or an elliptic curve.
 This token is for servers that issue tokens, perhaps for sessions or other data.